GetJobber/atlantis/packages/components/README.md

 ## Further Reading

-More information on Atlanis can be found at [https://atlantis.getjobber.com](https://atlantis.getjobber.com).
+More information on Atlantis can be found at [https://atlantis.getjobber.com](https://atlantis.getjobber.com).